 The following materials are not accepted here.
 They are included in take-back programs and accepted at designated drop-off locations.
 Use the Waste Wizard to find drop-off locations.

-Broken televisions and computer monitors
+Not accepted Broken televisions and computer monitors

-Fluorescent light bulbs and tubes
+Not accepted Fluorescent light bulbs and tubes

 You will pay a surcharge if your garbage load contains banned materials that have not been separated for recycling or proper disposal, or if your load is not secured using tarps or ropes to prevent litter.